How to Reduce Waste and Save Money with Color Management

-That would be SaveInk in CoPrA.
-CoPrA creates DeviceLink profiles that can be used for ink saving.
-A DeviceLink is a profile that converts from CMYK to CMYK, for example, in one step without having to go through a profile connection space, which is an L*A*B* representation of the colors.
+There is the SaveInk feature in CoPrA.
+CoPrA creates DeviceLink profiles which can be used for ink saving.
+One example, is a DeviceLink profile which converts from CMYK to CMYK, in one step without having to go through a profile connection space, which is an L*A*B* representation of the colors.

-That has a few, very important properties because if you are converting for example 100% black text with a typical ICC printer profile, it goes to LAB first, then it goes to CMYK with the second ICC profile.
-In the process, it loses the property that it was 100% black – it will be converted to something that is four colors.
-A DeviceLink can maintain the information that it was a pure color and it will be a pure color afterward.
+What is the benefit?
+For example, if you want to print 100% black text with a typical ICC printer profile, it goes to LAB first, then to CMYK with the second ICC profile.
+In the process, it loses the property that it was 100% black.
+Instead, instead it is converted to something that is four colors.
+A DeviceLink profile can maintain the information that it is a pure color.

-In the case of SaveInk technology, it reduces the amount of CMY inks used and replaces it with black, which can reduce ink amounts by an average of 15 to 30%.
-Most presses need some warming-up time before the correct speed and color performance is reached, which gives you a pile of waste paper at the beginning.
-But by using SaveInk, this can be greatly reduced because if you print less ink on your paper it dries faster and sticks better, and therefore the color is better reached faster on the press, saving a lot of time and material.
+In SaveInk technology, it reduces the amount of CMY inks used and instead replaces it with black.
+This can reduce ink amounts by an average of 15% to 30%.
+Most presses need warm-up time before the correct speed and color performance is reached.
+This results in a pile of waste paper at the beginning.
+However, by using SaveInk this can be greatly reduced because if you print less ink on your paper it dries faster and sticks better.
+Therefore, the color is produced better and faster on the press, saving a lot of time and material.

 Obtaining accurate color looks time consuming.
 What are some ways to streamline the color management workflow?

-When working across a range of different substrates, it may be that a range of different ICC profiles and DeviceLinks are required.
-That can be a challenge if you don’t have a workflow that can accommodate it, but ZePrA offers a solution that can reduce both time and effort.
+When working across a range of different substrates, it may be a range of different ICC profiles and DeviceLinks.
+This can be a challenge if you don’t have a workflow that can accommodate it, but ZePrA offers a solution that reduces both time and effort.

 ZePrA can build the DeviceLinks on-the-fly called SmartLink.
-For example, if it sees it has to convert a file from, let’s say, a coated to an uncoated stock in a certain queue and configuration and then has to convert it to newspaper in another configuration, it will create those DeviceLinks automatically.
+For example, a file is converted in one queue and configuration from a coated to an uncoated stock and then converted to newspaper in a separate queue and configuration, it will create those DeviceLinks automatically.

 In the case of a print-ready PDF document with multiple elements, ZePrA creates DeviceLinks by looking at all the elements and the output intent, which is basically an ICC profile describing the entire product.
-There may be RGB images in the document, and each RGB image would have an ICC profile assigned to it.
-But ZePrA reads all the ICC profiles and creates the necessary conversions by building a DeviceLink profile for each of those elements and putting them all together.
-So, you don’t have to do that manually, and that saves you a lot of time.
+There may be RGB images in the document, and each image would have an ICC profile assigned to it.
+ZePrA reads all the ICC profiles and creates the necessary conversions by building a DeviceLink profile for each of those elements and puts them all together.
+Thus, you don’t have to do it manually, which results in saving you a lot of time.